Raw Chocolate Mousse is the perfect dessert for any occasion!

 1 tsp vanilla liquid

-4 large avocados (can add more if they are small) May need to add a little more cacao powder.
+4 large avocados (can add more if they are small or if you are omitting the coconuts)

 *Macuna powder-Great for Dopamine enhancement (happy neurotransmitter in your brain)

 *Toasted Maca powder

 *½ cup soaked goji berries

 *Hint of peppermint (essential oil) or hint of Orange essential oil (optional) this means 1-2 drops, no more or you will be very surprised when you eat it.